A flexible framework for structural plasticity in GPU-accelerated sparse spiking neural networks: Introduction

 \section{Introduction}

 A simulation of a Spiking Neural Network~(SNN) is usually a two-step process: First, data structures for neurons and synapses are instantiated on the machine to define the network, including its connectivity; afterwards, the network state is calculated over time starting from some initial conditions according to the neuron and synapse dynamics.
-This approach assumes that the connectivity is fixed once the network is constructed (typically using population-level connection rules~\cite{Senk2022}) and at most the strength of connections may be subject to change during the simulation~\cite{Morrison08_459}.
+This approach assumes that both neurons and their connectivity are fixed once the network is constructed (typically using population-level connection rules~\cite{Senk2022}) and at most the strength of connections may be subject to change during the simulation~\cite{Morrison08_459}.
 However, biological evidence suggests that the connectivity itself is continuously changing, not only during development but also in the adult brain~\cite{Fauth2016}.
 These changes are associated with learning, adaptation, memory, recovery from lesions, drug addiction, and occur following enriched experience, after sensory deprivation or upon stimulation.
-Besides the biological evidence, it has been found that algorithms abstracted from structural plasticity can benefit machine-learning (ML) models -- in particular in the form of pruning~\cite{gale_state_2019}.
+The generation of new neurons in adult brains (neurogenesis) is less ubiquitous, but has also been observed experimentally -- in particular in the rodent hippocampal dentate gyrus~\cite{Altman1965,Kempermann2018}.
+Besides the biological evidence, it has been found that algorithms abstracted from structural plasticity can benefit machine-learning (ML) models.
+Pruning~\cite{gale_state_2019} reduces the parameter count of large models while preserving accuracy and, inspired by neurogenesis, constructive neural networks~\cite{Frean1990,Kwok1997} are `grown' as part of the training process. .
+The type of structural plasticity addressed in this work does not add or remove neurons (as in most brain regions beyond development) and concentrates on dynamic formation and elimination of synapses.